-Sponsors:
+Sponsors

 - Maryland CASH Campaign

-- MCEE
+- MCEC

 - MSDE

-Awardees will be recognized in the Maryland General Assembly and at a reception in Annapolis in March 2016.
+Awardees will be recognized in the Maryland General Assembly and at a reception in Annapolis in March 2017.

-Timeline Action September 2015 - January 2016 Pilot of the Financial Literacy online course.
-July 2015 One Main Financial partnered with the Fund for Education Excellence to provide \$10,000 to MSDE to develop Algebra I lessons and Partnership for Assessment of Readiness for College and Careers (PARCC)-like assessment items that use financial literacy as the context.
+Timeline Action September - All school system superintendents certified their program of instruction to the State December 2016 Superintendent of Schools.
+September 2015 - Pilot of the Financial Literacy online course.
+January 2016 July 2015 One Main Financial partnered with the Fund for Education Excellence to provide \$10,000 to MSDE to develop Algebra I lessons and Partnership for Assessment of Readiness for College and Careers (PARCC)-like assessment items that use financial literacy as the context.
 June 2015 - July 2015 Financial Literacy Education was included in last summer's College and Career Readiness Conferences.
 These are regional conferences that feature several academic topics where the participants choose the sessions they want to attend.
 Over 100 teachers participated in the financial literacy sessions.
 June 2015 AP Ventures completed the online financial literacy course.
 December 2014 - March 2015 Partnered with the Maryland CASH Campaign and the Maryland Council on Economic Education to sponsor the Financial Education and Capability Awards.
 In March 2015, three teachers and one community activist were recognized in both houses of Maryland's General Assembly.
 One Main Financial and the Woodside Foundation provide monetary gifts to the award recipients.
 October 2014 MSDE sponsored a Lunch and Learn to premiere the Early College Access Video and to increase staff's understanding of Maryland's College Savings Programs.
 September 2014 MSDE partnered with Junior Achievement of Central Maryland to develop a lesson and guides on the JA Build Your Future App.
 Each guide was tailored to a different audience (counselors, parents, and teachers) and demonstrates how to use the lesson either with students (for counselors and teachers) or children (for parents and guardians).
 June 2014 - August 2014 MSDE partnered with the Maryland Higher Education Commission, Maryland Association of Community Colleges, and Prince George's Community College to develop a video on Maryland's Early College Access Programs.
 April 2014 AP Ventures was awarded a contract through a competitive bid process to develop an online course on financial literacy education.
 Expected completion date is June 2015.
 March 2014 MSDE hosted a symposium showcasing best practices in implementing personal financial literacy education at the 3-5, 6-8 and 9-12 grade bands and also featured special presentations directed to counselors on student aid and the FAFSA process.
 February 2014 - April 2014 MSDE Partnered with the Maryland Creating Assets, Savings, and Hope (CASH) Campaign and the Maryland Council on Economic Education on establishing the Financial Education and Capability (FEAC) Awards.
 The FEAC Awards Program highlights teachers and community champions who are successfully providing instruction and assistance in financial literacy education (Appendix D).